-Program Title: CIP Number: Translation-Interpretation Studies: English-Spanish Track to Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) se.
 At the completion of this program, the student will be able to: 01.0 Perform translation-related skills.
 The student will be able to: 01.01 Demonstrate ability to translate non-technical and specialized texts derived from a variety of media accurately and efficiently.
 01.02 Describe translation theory and strategies and the application of these to the translation process.
 01.03 Demonstrate ability to analyze texts for adequate comprehension and rendition into the target language.
 01.04 Demonstrate ability to assess the quality of his/her translation and the translation of others (published or unpublished).
 01.05 Demonstrate adequate editing and proofreading skills.
 01.06 Demonstrate efficient vocabulary research skills.
 01.07 Exhibit efficient fact-finding skills.
 02.0 Perform interpretation-related skills.
 The student will be able to: 02.01 Demonstrate excellent listening skills.
 02.02 Demonstrate adequate memory retention.
 02.03 Demonstrate ability to understand the source language as a native or a near-native speaker.
 02.04 Demonstrate ability to speak the target language as a native speaker.
 02.05 Demonstrate ability to render orally into the target language the message of the source language without distortions, additions or omissions.
 02.06 Demonstrate ability to transfer orally all elements of meaning into a target language that is idiomatically correct.
 02.07 Demonstrate ability to sight translate while maintaining the style and register of the source text.
+02.08 Demonstrate ability to transfer a message orally from a source language into a target language using the consecutive mode of interpretation.